Deploying Red Hat Insights on existing RHEL systems managed by Red Hat Cloud Access

 [root@server ~]# insights-client --register

-System and infrastructure results can be viewed in the Red Hat Insights for Red Hat Enterprise Linux application dashboard.
+You can view system and infrastructure results in the Red Hat Insights for Red Hat Enterprise Linux application dashboard.

 The dashboard provides links to each available Insights service.
 This includes advisor, drift, vulnerability, compliance, policies and patch.
 From this starting point, you can proactively identify and manage issues affecting system security, performance, stability and availability.